daniel5151/blog/content/post/c-is-not-dependency-free.md

-This seemingly innocuous implementation detail turned out to be absolutely _incredible_ for bare-metal programmers, as it made it possible to entirely "opt-out" of all the OS-dependent bits of the standard library!
+This seemingly innocuous implementation detail turned out to be absolutely _incredible_ for bare-metal programmers, as it made it possible to entirely "opt-out" of all the OS-dependent bits of the standard library.
 By relying on the `core` library directly, it's possible to write truly portable bare-metal code free of any and all "hidden" syscalls!

-Unlike C, which allows separate method declarations and implementations (i.e: declaring a method in a `.h` header file, and implementing it in a `.c` file), Rust requires that methods [not marked as `extern`] are implemented at the same time as they are declared, making it _impossible_ to get a linker error when writing typical Rust code\! [^rs-link]
+Unlike C, which allows separate method declarations and implementations (i.e: declaring a method in a `.h` header file, and implementing it in a `.c` file), Rust requires that methods are implemented at the same time as they are declared, making it _impossible_ to get a linker error when writing typical Rust code. [^rs-link]

 So, how does a crate (Rust lingo for library/binary) opt out of the `std` standard library?
 Why, using the handy-dandy top-level `#![no_std]` attribute!